A Little About Us.

 Q: My jewelry is tarnishing.
 What can I do about that?

 A: Tarnish occurs naturally when certain metals are exposed to air and moisture.
 We love the patina brass develops and typically don’t polish our own brass jewelry.
-However, if you don’t like the patina look, we sell polishing cloths that will bring your brass, silver, and silver plated jewelry as well as our sterling silver filled ear wires back to their original luster.
-You should not use polishing cloths on chemically oxidized surfaces as they can be damaged by the abrasiveness of the cloth.
+However, if you don’t like the patina look, we sell polishing cloths that will bring your brass, silver, and sterling silver filled ear wires back to their original luster.
+Do not attempt to clean chemically oxidized surfaces (darker metal parts) or use polishing cloths plated metal as they can be damaged by the abrasiveness of the cloth.
+To clean plated metal, try a squirt of Windex on a soft, non-abrasive cloth.

 Q: Got any other tips on cleaning jewelry?